 Interested in using your education and skills to benefit a nonprofit organization?
 If you are a rising sophomore, junior, or senior at an accredited American college or university, you are eligible to participate in the 2015 ExxonMobil Community Summer Jobs Program.
 This year, ExxonMobil Foundation will fund 15 college internships at D.C. and Northern Virginia nonprofits.
 The stipend is $2,750 for eight weeks.

-Interns are required to attend a Kick-off Reception Breakfast held in Fairfax (location and date TBA), and a service project (June) organized by Volunteer Fairfax.
+Interns are required to attend a Kick-off Reception Breakfast held in Fairfax (June 2nd at the Hyatt House Falls Church), and a service project (June 23rd) organized by Volunteer Fairfax.
 Interns must work a minimum of 35 hours per week over an eight-week period.

 Questions about the program should be directed to Community Summer Jobs Program staff.